 Powder: It occurs as a white powder.
 Drug dealers could mix it with other stimulants such as synthetic opioids and amphetamines to produce a highly effective substance.

-Cocaine abuse among adolescents is lower than among adults.
+Teen Cocaine abuse is lower than among adults.
 According to a 2015 report, 968,000 people aged 12 had used cocaine, an increase of 26% compared to 2014.
 Deaths from cocaine use have risen to 6,800.
+It is very important to educate kids on drugs so that they know all the pros and cons, children gets addicted to various drugs like Marijuana or Xanax under the influence of their surroundings.

 Given the euphoric effect of cocaine, it is easy to identify the effects on the body.
+There are various teen cocaine abuse treatment program available to help your child fight with drugs.
 The intensity and duration of the effect depend on the potency of cocaine and the method of consumption.
-The short-term effects of cocaine on the body include:

 - High body temperature.